-Whether you just got a drone as a gift or have been flying for a while, the suggestions above will help you improve your aerial drone photography and make the most of your eye in the sky.
+Whether you just got a drone as a gift (we know drones are one of the best gifts for people who have everything) or have been flying for a while, the suggestions above will help you improve your aerial drone photography and make the most of your eye in the sky.
 Editing is a process that enhances the beauty of a photograph.

 It’s used to boost contrast, remove highlights from videos, resize, straighten, and fix color.
 To assist, software solutions are available.
 There are parallels between aerial and ground photography.
 Photos taken with a good drone, camera, and some flight experiences are superior to those taken on land.